HEADINGTON, OXFORD

 Right

-The present Junior Section of Headington School was originally a large private house called Brookside.
 The following extract from Jackson’s Oxford Journal of 16 October 1886 gives brief details about the origin of the building:

 On the Highfield Estate, Headington-road, a new residence from designs by Messrs.
 Wilkinson and Moore, architects, has been erected for Mr T. Arnall.
 Mr Kingerlee of Oxford was the contractor.